kkalisz/AppStarter/docs/IOS_PROJ_INTEGRATION.md

 end
 ```

 Now, replace `YourIosAppTargetName` with, you guessed it, your iOS app's target name.
-In the KaMPKit iOS sample
+In the KaMPKit iOS kamil.sample
  app, that would be `KaMPKitIos`.